quantcdn/docs/docs/api/get-started-content.md

 #### Custom headers

 You may optionally provide custom headers along with the content payload.
 This allows fine-grained control of the headers that are emitted for each individual piece of content.
-Simply include key/value pairs under the `header` key:
+Simply include key/value pairs under the `headers` key:

 ```json
 {